 I know what you are thinking.
 Sure, it’s easy to complain about the imperfect world of test automation.
 But unless there’s something better, this is just whining.
 Well, I’m here to share some of the promising alternatives to Selenium that people have used to get to a better state.

-IMHO the main problem with Selenium is that it’s just too low level.
+IMHO the main problem with Selenium is that it’s just too low-level.
 It’s definitely good enough for what it does, but if you want to increase the ROI, then I think you should consider picking up a higher-level framework or testing tool.
-In an ideal world, this would be a Selenium-based or Selenium-like tool that combines the simplicity of Selenium IDE with the advanced features offered by the WebDriver API.
+In an ideal world, this would be a Selenium-based or Selenium-like tool that offers the simplicity of Selenium IDE combined with the advanced features offered by the WebDriver API.

 Old School: desktop record/playback IDEs

 Back in the 90s, desktop-based record/playback tools were all the craze.
-Tools like Ranorex, LeanFT, TestComplete, Telerik and Sahi still fall into this category.
-Just like Selenium IDE, they allow a less technical tester automate UI testing, which increases the ROI.
+Tools like UFT, Ranorex, LeanFT, TestComplete, Telerik, and Sahi still fall into this category.
+Just like Selenium IDE, they allow a less-technical tester automate UI testing, which increases the ROI.
 While they can certainly do this job better than Selenium IDE, very few people consider them to be a real alternative to Selenium.

-These tools tend to be a giant beast that every tester has to install, they take weeks to learn and in the end the record/playback approach produces brittle tests written in some language that tester has to continue to maintain manually.
+Even though solutions like UFT and TestComplete have an established user base, it mostly comes down with large enterprises.
+There are multiple reasons for this.
+Most record/playback tools tend to be giant beasts that every tester has to install, and they take weeks to learn.
+What’s more, the record/playback approach produces brittle tests written in some language that tester has to continue to maintain manually.
 Over the long term these kinds of tests tend to cost more than well-coded tests written by hand on top of something like Selenium.

 Evolutionary: coding to a higher-level framework